LawleySpring2018/games-tourism-spring2018/README.md

 ## Individual Assignments

-### Class Journal or Blog (20% of final grade)
+### Class Journal or Blog (30% of final grade)
 Each week there will be lectures, readings, and in-class activities.
-You will be expected to maintain a journal--either as a Google Doc (with access granted to me), or as a blog (you can set up your own, or I can set one up for you).
-You will receive a weekly grade on this, although the grades will be posted every 2-3 weeks.
+You will be expected to maintain a journal in which you discuss the week's materials and activities--either as a Google Doc (with access granted to me), or as an entry on the class blog.
+You will receive a weekly grade on this, although the grades will only be posted every 2-3 weeks.

-### Attendance & Class Participation (20% of final grade)
+### Attendance, In-Class Activities, & Class Participation (20% of final grade)
 You are expected to attend class regularly, since there will be many guest lectures, site visits, and group activities that cannot be made up outside of class.

 ## Group Game Project
-Projects will be assessed twice.
+Projects will be assessed twice; once at the end of week 7, and once at the end of the semester.

-### Midterm Assessment (20% of final grade)
+### Midterm Assessment (10% of final grade)
 I will assess your group's progress at the end of week 7.
 This assessment will include your pitches, proposals, ongoing documentation, and team communication and organization effectiveness.
 I will include a peer evaluation component in this assessment.

 If you have created a prototype and/or performed a playtest, I will review that separately, and will use it to determine whether you should apply to pitch your game at the Reboot Develop conference.